jammc313/Genetic-continuity/README.md

 <img src="anchor_icon.png" alt="anchor" width="200">
 This repository contains a collection of notebooks and scripts used in a project investigating genetic continuity among temporally distributed genomes.

-Included in Simulations/ are notebooks for running msprime simulations for various demographic models and to calculate anchor statistics and f-statistics on the resulting dataset.
+Included in Simulations/ are scripts for running msprime simulations for various demographic models.
+Simulation_set_1: demonstrates that polymorphic datasets simulated under a demographic model of population-specific drift, and a model of historical admixture, can produce very similar summary statistics (Patterson's f2 and PCA coordinates).
+Simulation_set_2: simulate data under a model of population specific drift and a model of historical admixture.
+Plot FST matrices for resulting data and calculate the anchor statistic for each dataset.
+Includes an investigation of the sensitivity of the approach to limited data quality and quantity.
+These scripts also contain functions which take "perfect" simulated and introduce a genotyping error and limited coverages, and then down-sample the resulting dataset to subsets of anchor sites.
+Simulation_set_3: Scripts simulating under a model of historical admixture, and studying the power of the anchor approach to estimate the proportion of admixture from an unsampled "Ghost" population.
+Three parameters are allowed to vary: the admixture proportion, the divergence time of the admixing population, and the amount of drift separating the two individuals chosen as anchors.

-Included in Anchor_test/ is a pipeline for running the Anchor test; a novel test for genetic continuity, with empirical datasets.
+Included in Anchor_test/ is a pipeline for running the Anchor test on empirical data; a novel test for discriminating population continuity from historical admixture.

 ## Author
 James McKenna (james.andrew.mckenna@hi.no) \